gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-westerlund-tsvwg-sctp-dtls-chunk.md

 complete and one enters the VALIDATION state, and from that time on only DTLS chunks will be exchanged.

-The Association responder will enter the VALIDATION state when the keys are installed and PVALID chunk is received from the initiator.
+The Association initiator and responder will independently enter VALIDATION state when the keys are locally installed.
-From this time on the responder will only handle DTLS Chunks and silently discard all other chunks.
-The Assocation initiator will enter the VALIDATION state when PVALID chunk is received from the responder.
-Until this time, initiator will keep the capability of handling plain chunks.
+During VALIDATION state both initiator and responder shall handle plain chunks as well as DTLS chunks.

 In case of T-valid timeout, the endpoint will generate an ABORT chunk.
 The ERROR handling follows what specified in {{ekeyhandshake}}.